sodadata/docs/_includes/in-check-filters.md

-Add a filter to a check to specify a portion of the data against which Soda executes the check.
+Add a filter to a check to apply conditions that specify a portion of the data against which Soda executes the check.
+For example, you may wish to use an in-check filter to support a use case in which "Column X must be filled in for all rows that have value Y in column Z".

 Add a filter as a nested key:value pair, as in the following example which filters the check results to display only those rows with a value of 81 or greater and which contain `11` in the `sales_territory_key` column.
 You cannot use a variable to specify an in-check filter.